 — The Redmen TV (@TheRedmenTV) April 18, 2017

 If you’re buying wine, a Chilean-South African combo sounds like it might have decent pedigree.
 If you’re buying a footballer, the same rules don’t apply.

-Perhaps Liverpool should have taken González’s two failed work permit applications as a sign.
-His 36th and final performance for the club came as part of a line-up so understrength it led Neil Warnock to hold an 11-year grudge with Rafa Benitez.
+Perhaps Liverpool should have taken Gonzalez’s two failed work permit applications as a sign.
+His 36th and final performance for the club came as part of a line-up so understrength it led Neil Warnock to hold an 11-year grudge against Rafa Benitez.

 When Neil Warnock – Neil Warnock! – thinks you’re so bad you give the other team an unfair advantage by playing, it’s probably not a good sign.

 Players who cross divides and move from one fierce rival to another often go down in history as pariahs.
 Luis Figo certainly did, as did Mo Johnston, but Abel Xavier is an unlikely name to complete the trinity.

 The Portuguese defender made a cut-price switch from the Blue half of Merseyside as his Everton contract ran down in 2002, but… why?
 Were those 21 games in red really worth it?

 Liverpool have a habit of signing an extra goalkeeper ‘just to make sure they don’t run out’, and Luzi is a prime example.
 Liverpool already had three keepers on their books when Luzi arrived in 2002, including two – Jerzy Dudek and Chris Kirkland – who had only arrived 12 months prior.

 He played one game.
 One.
 Uno.
 Un.
 Ein.
 Thirteen minutes, to be precise.
 They did at least win that game, away at Chelsea, which makes us wonder whether he was signed purely to test the concept of nominative determinism.

 QUIZ: Can you name every goalkeeper to play for Liverpool in the Premier League?